vasanthakumaaran/NFC_JWT_project/README.md

 # Enhanced using JSON WEB TOKEN
 ## About

 This is a simple sample app demostrating the usage of the [Web NFC API](https://w3c.github.io/web-nfc/).

+This webapp is enhanced with JWT .
+The normal text will be converted into CipherText with user password

 **To get the Web NFC API working you will need an Android Device with Google Chrome and your web app will need to be hosted using https.**